GNU Archimedes

 Archimedes is a TCAD package for use by engineers to design and simulate submicron and mesoscopic semiconductor devices.
 Archimedes is free software and thus it can be copied, modified and redistributed under GPL.
 Archimedes uses the Ensemble Monte Carlo method and is able to simulate physics effects and transport for electrons and heavy holes in Silicon, Germanium, GaAs, InSb, AlSb, AlAs, AlxInxSb, AlxIn(1-x)Sb, AlP, AlSb, GaP, GaSb, InP and their compounds (III-V semiconductor materials), along with Silicon Oxide.
 Applied and/or self-consistent electrostatic and magnetic fields are handled with the Poisson and Faraday equations.

-The GNU project has announced in May 2012 that the software package Aeneas will be substituted by Archimedes, making this one the GNU package for Monte Carlo semiconductor devices simulations.
+The GNU project has announced in May, 2012 that the software package Aeneas will be substituted by Archimedes, making this one the GNU package for Monte Carlo semiconductor devices simulations.

 Introduction

 Archimedes is the GNU package for semiconductor device simulations that has been released for the first time on 2005 under GPL.
 It has been created by Jean Michel Sellier who is, since then, the leader of the project and the main developer.
-It is a Free software and thus it can be copied, modified and redistributed under GPL.
-This is the one of the big advantages of using Archimedes.
+It is a free software and thus it can be copied, modified and redistributed under GPL.

 Archimedes belongs to the well-known family of TCAD software, i.e. tools utilized to assist the development of technologically relevant products.
 In particular, this package assists engineers in designing and simulating submicron and mesoscopic semiconductor devices.
 In a next-future version Archimedes will also be able to simulate nanodevices, using the Wigner Monte Carlo formalism (an experimental release can be found at).
 Today Archimedes is used in several big companies for simulation and production purposes.

 Archimedes is also useful for teaching purposes since everybody can access the sources, modify and test them.
 Today, it is used for teaching courses in several hundreds universities all around the world.
 Furthermore, a simplified version, developed for students, is available on nanoHUB.org.

 The Ensemble Monte Carlo method is the method that Archimedes uses to simulate and predict the behavior of a devices.
 Being the Monte Carlo very stable and reliable, Archimedes can be used to know the characteristics of a device even before this last is built.

 The physics and geometry of a device is described simply by a script, which makes, in this sense, Archimedes a powerful tool for the simulation of quite general semiconductor devices.

 Archimedes is able to simulate a plenty of physics effects and transport for electrons and heavy holes in Silicon, Germanium, GaAs, InSb, AlSb, AlAs, AlxInxSb, AlxIn(1-x)Sb, AlP, AlSb, GaP, GaSb, InP and their compounds (III-V semiconductor materials), along with Silicon Oxide, the applied and/or self-consistent electrostatic and magnetic fields by means of Poisson and Faraday equation.
-It is, also, able to deal with heterostructures.
+It is also able to deal with heterostructures.